Skip to main content

 • Alternative Pointer Options: Allows a switch or facial expression to be used in pace of mouse buttons or pointer actions like left-click and right-click.

-• Head Pointer: Allows the pointer to be controlled using the movement of your head captured by the camera.
+• Head Pointer: Allows the pointer to be controlled using the movement of your head captured by the camera built into your Mac or another camera connected to your Mac.

 4. Switch Control